You may be asking some of these questions. If so, you’ll find the answers. If you don’t see your questions, contact us. We’re here to help.

 Oregon Nanoscience and Microtechnologies Institute

 ONAMI is funded by Business Oregon and Oregon Lottery dollars.
-The decision to spend the money is made through the Oregon Innovation Counsel.
+Funding decisions are made by the Oregon Innovation Council..

 No, our name says "nanoscience," which is different and meant to signal that strong underlying fundamental science is important.
 We are interested in any deep science or research-based innovation with potential intellectual property that addresses an important problem.
 We work in markets ranging from semiconductor materials to optics to medical devices.